-The actions of the male sex hormone, testosterone, to decrease fat mass.
+Determining the mechanism by which the male sex hormone, testosterone, acts to decrease fat mass.

 - Associate Professor Rachel Davey, Group Leader

 - Sue Golub, Senior Research Assistant

 - Professor Kristine Wiren, Oregon Health and Sciences University, Oregon, USA